OK Physics

 PhD Physics

-Lead Data Scientist at Open Ocean Robotics and Adjunct Professor in the Faculty of Computer Science at Dalhousie University
+Senior Data Scientist at Open Ocean Robotics and Adjunct Professor in the Faculty of Computer Science at Dalhousie University

 Academic CV